Welding Before HDG

 - Welding flux residues are chemically inert in the pickling solutions commonly used by galvanizers; therefore, their existence will produce rough surfaces and coating voids.
 If a coated electrode is used, all welding flux residues must be removed by wire brushing, chipping, grinding, pneumatic needle gun, or abrasive blast cleaning.

 - Welding processes such as metal inert gas (MIG), tungsten inert gas (TIG), or carbon dioxide (CO2) shielded are recommended since they essentially produce no slag.
 However, there can still be small flux-like residues that need to be chipped off.

 - In the case of heavy weldments, a submerged arc method is recommended.

-When welded items are galvanized, two factors affect the galvanized coating’s quality and appearance – cleanliness of the weld area and metallic composition of the weld itself.
+When welded items are galvanized, two factors affect the galvanized coating's quality and appearance - cleanliness of the weld area and metallic composition of the weld itself.
 Welding rods high in silicon, which acts as a catalyst for coating growth during the galvanizing process, may cause excessively thick and/or darkened galvanized coatings to form over the weld.
-In smooth products welded together with highsilicon weld rods, the coating over the weld material will be thicker than the surrounding coating, causing a bump in an otherwise smooth product.
+In smooth products welded together with high silicon weld rods, the coating over the weld material will be thicker than the surrounding coating, causing a bump in an otherwise smooth product.
+This appearance sometimes referred to a "raised weld" or "swollen weld" and may require smoothing after galvanizing depending on the intended use of the product.
 Therefore, the composition of the weld electrode is important, and should be as similar as possible to the steel chemistry to minimize differences in appearance.
 The composition compatibility will yield a more uniform zinc surface appearance and thickness.
 As with galvanizing high silicon steel, welding rods high in silicon may cause excessively thick and/or darkened galvanized coatings to form over the weld.